Whole Grain Rice Flour Shortcrust Pastry (and Muscovado)

 Steps

-• Pour the rice flour (whole grain) into a bowl.
+• Pour the whole grain rice flour into a bowl.

 whole grain rice flour shortcrust pastry - ingredients

-Initially, the mixture is very crumbly.
+At first, the mixture is very crumbly.

 whole grain rice flour shortcrust pastry - crumbs